-This guide gives you a proven framework for choosing a profitable Instagram niche you can sustain for years.
-We’ll cover how to find your sweet spot, validate demand, and avoid the 3 biggest niche selection mistakes that kill 80% of new creators.
+This guide gives you a proven framework for choosing a profitable niche, validating demand, and avoiding the 3 mistakes that kill 80% of new creators.

 The 3-Circle Framework for Niche Selection